Skip to main content

 What It Looks Like in Practice

-2. Within 15 minutes, Certifier issues the credential and marks the row as “Processed.”
+2. Within 15 minutes, Certifier issues the credential and marks the record as “Processed.”

 3. Your recipient receives their credential.